 Adults involved in childcare have a duty to respond to illnesses and injuries in an infant or child until professional help arrives.
+Many wonder how to get pediatric first aid training and how to get CPR training during COVID-19.

 In fact, virtually all states have infant/child (pediatric) first aid and CPR certification requirements for childcare providers.
 The Council for Professional Recognition also requires proof of current certification in pediatric first aid and CPR to obtain or renew a National CDA credential.